Zhu Biao

-Zhu Biao (10 October 1355 – 17 May 1392) was the eldest son of the Hongwu Emperor, the founder of the Ming dynasty.
+Zhu Biao (10 October 1355 – 17 May 1392) was the eldest son of the Hongwu Emperor, the founder of the Ming dynasty of China.
 Upon the establishment of the Ming dynasty in 1368, Zhu Biao was appointed heir to the throne.
 In order to prepare for his future reign, he received a comprehensive Confucian education, but he died at the age of thirty-six in 1392, during his father's lifetime.
 He was succeeded by his eldest surviving son, Zhu Yunwen, who ascended the throne six years later as the Jianwen Emperor.

 Biography

-Zhu Biao was born in Taiping (present-day Anhui), the seat of Zhu Yuanzhang (the future Hongwu Emperor) at the time.
+Zhu Biao was born on 10 October 1355 in Taiping (present-day Anhui), a stronghold on the south bank of the Yangtze River and then the seat of Zhu Yuanzhang (the future Hongwu Emperor), a leader of the Red Turban Rebellion in China during the late Yuan dynasty.
 He was the first son of Zhu Yuanzhang and his wife, Lady Ma.
-In 1364, when his father declared himself King of Wu, he named Zhu Biao as his heir.
+In 1364, when his father declared himself King of Wu, he named Zhu Biao as his heir (shizi).
 In 1368, Zhu Yuanzhang proclaimed himself emperor of the Ming dynasty in Nanjing and named Zhu Biao heir to the throne (Huang Taizi).
-He received an intensive education in Confucian teachings under the guidance of Song Lian and grew up to be an educated and humane politician, similar in these qualities to his mother.
+As a young boy, he received an intensive education in Confucian teachings under the guidance of some of the best scholars, the most prominent of whom was Song Lian.
+He came to be seen as an educated and humane politician, resembling his mother in these qualities.
+After the establishment of the Ming, the Emperor placed great emphasis on Zhu Biao's education in preparation for his future role as sovereign, and he assigned many of his closest associates to supervise the heir's household, including the generals Xu Da and Chang Yuchun, as well as the official Li Shanchang.
 From 1377, he actively participated in the Emperor's meetings with ministers and played a role in the day-to-day management of the state.

 Zhu Biao's first wife was the daughter of Chang Yuchun.
 They married in 1371 and had two sons, Zhu Xiongying (1374–1382) and Zhu Yuntong (1377–1417).
 His second wife was the daughter of Lü Ben (d.
 1382), a Yuan official who had joined Zhu Yuanzhang early in his rise.
 They had three sons, Zhu Yunwen, Zhu Yunjian (d.
 1402), and Zhu Yunxi (1391–1406).